| A Collection of Poems A Sinner's Journey A headache in my eastern hemisphere,And expected storms of obscenities!

 "O Lord!
 Wilt thou let me be thine to-night?"

-A man's life has gone, a new day begun.
+Morning clouds loomed sad on the horizon: A man's life has gone, a new day begun.

 With the Other you will live,